We are your group for growth.

 Where do the events and education happen?

 Both online and in-person at various locations in the Metro Vancouver area.
-Please refer to our calendar for past and current events to gain more of an understanding of areas we go to.

 Is this a substitute for therapy or medical advice?